NativeFunction/SC-CL-SampleProject/README.md

-  -hvs=<uint>                - Sets the amount of host variables to ignore -n                         - Disable function names in script output, Enabled when optimisations are turned on -name=<string>             - File name of output script, defaults to input file name -out-dir=<string>          - Specify the output directory of the script -pc-version=<uint>         - Sets the pc version for use in the native translation table -platform                  - Choose target platform:
+  -hvs=<uint>                - Sets the amount of host variables to ignore -n                         - Disable function names in script output, Enabled when optimisations are turned on -name=<string>             - File name of output script, defaults to input file name -no-rsc7                   - Removes the RSC7 header from the output (GTAV) -out-dir=<string>          - Specify the output directory of the script -pc-version=<uint>         - Sets the pc version for use in the native translation table -platform                  - Choose target platform: